I told you there would be another small picture. I wanted to do a night scene with water and a moon reflection.

 The crown was made from bronze Christmas decorations (that year bronze was in fashion over here – UK).
 I used bronze plastic icicles, some foil stars and some more organza leaves attached to a head band.
 I can’t remember what the wand tip was made from – possibly a bunch of tinsel.

+I actually got a speaking part in this Panto – only a couple of lines but a step up from what I’d had before.
 I don’t have a proper photo, this was before my husband had a digital camera, however I’ve managed to extract a clip from the video we had made of the show.
 It’s a bit fuzzy if enlarged but I think you can get the gist.
 I’m in the gold dress with my exclusive “Toilet Duck” perfume, and my punchline?
 “It drives the men Quackers!”